 The 3-D Printing Revolution

-If you do a Web search for 3-D printing, you'll notice that its uses are growing exponentially.
-One reason for this growth is that manufacturers are increasingly relying on 3-D printing to make prototypes and parts for large industries.
+Increasing availability and affordability of 3-D printing solutions has made the technology attractive to people across many industries.
 For example, the automotive industry has used 3-D printing technology for many years for rapid prototyping of new auto part designs.
 The picture above shows a manifold prototype created by the Piedmont Triad Center for Advanced Manufacturing (PTCAM).

-Engineers in the aerospace industry are incorporating 3-D printing for some large-scale product improvements.
-The industry is already using rapid prototyping to help test and improve its designs as well as to show off how well they work [source: Gordon].
-Aerospace research company EADS has an even bolder ambition for 3-D printing: to manufacture aircraft parts themselves, including an entire wing for a large airplane.
+Engineers in the aerospace industry incorporate 3-D printing to help test and improve its designs as well as to show off how well they work [source: Gordon].
+Research company EADS has an even bolder ambition for 3-D printing: to manufacture aircraft parts themselves, including an entire wing for a large airplane.
 EADS researchers see this as a green technology, believing 3-D printed wings will reduce an airplane's weight and, thus, reduce its fuel usage.
 This could cut carbon-dioxide emissions and the airline around $3,000 over the course of a year. [source: The Economist]

 3-D printing also has some interesting aesthetic applications.
 Designers and artists are using it in creative ways to produce art, fashion and furniture.
-Graphic artist Torolf Sauermann has created colorful geometric sculptures using 3-D printing [sources: Sauermann, Jotero GbR].
-Freedom of Creation (FOC), a company in the Netherlands, sells several 3-D printed products made from laser-sintered polyamide, including lighting with intricate geometric designs and clothing designs consisting of interlocking plastic rings that resemble chain mail.
+Graphic artist Torolf Sauermann has created colorful geometric sculptures using 3-D printing [source: Jotero GbR].
+Freedom of Creation (FOC), a company in the Netherlands, sold 3-D printed products made from laser-sintered polyamide, including lighting with intricate geometric designs and clothing designs consisting of interlocking plastic rings that resemble chain mail.
 FOC also has a number of corporate clients using its design and print services, including Philips, Nokia, Nike, Asics and Hyundai [source: FOC].